Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP

-Your USB drive or USB port not working on Windows 10/8/7/XP?
-Your USB drive, pen drive, SD card, or external hard drive is malfunctioned or not showing up due to USB port not working?
-This guide provides multiple effective solutions which should help you solve the problem quickly and safely.
-Just start from the first solution and work your way down and the USB not working issue will be removed.
+Your USB flash drives or USB ports are not working on Windows 11/10?
+Your USB flash drives, pen drives, SD cards, or external hard drives are malfunctioned or not showing up in Windows 10/11 due to not working USB ports?
+This guide provides multiple solutions to help you solve the problem quickly and safely and explains how to recover data when the USB drive is not working.
+Just start from the first solution and work your way down and the USB not working issue will be fixed.

 "Good evening guys.
-I'm troubled by an issue with my USB which is not working as before.
-The issue started after I shut down my laptop, as I wanted to insert a memory card which is used on my cellphone.
+I'm troubled by an issue with my USB drive which is not working as usual.
+The issue started after I shut down my laptop, as I wanted to insert a memory card which was used on my Android phone.
 After the memory card was connected via a card reader, I pressed the power button to start Windows.
-But this time, the USB device does not work as usual.
-I tried the device on a different USB port, but still got same result.
-I checked Device Manager and saw a yellow '!' there.
+But this time, the USB device did not work as usual.
+I tried the device on a different USB port, but still got the same result.
+I checked the Device Manager and saw a yellow exclamation mark there.
 I'm not sure what else I can do to fix it, as I cannot afford losing photos on the memory card!
 Any ideas?
 Thank you in advance!"

-USB drive is one the of most popular storage devices preferred by users who would like to store files on it or share data on different machines.
-These USB devices provide greater convenience than floppy disk, as they are very portable and offer very large capacity.
-However, USB drives or USB port may not work properly and bring poor user experience.
-For example, when you insert USB device to computer, USB is not recognized or showing up in Windows.
-In other cases, the USB drive shows up in Windows, but it does not work as expected, such as it cannot be accessed as usually.
+The USB drive is one the of most popular storage devices preferred by users who would like to store files on it or share data on different machines.
+These USB devices provide greater convenience than floppy disks, as they are very portable and offer very large capacity.
+However, USB drives or USB port may not work properly and bring bad user experience.
+For example, when you insert a USB device to computer, the USB is not recognized (computer not detecting the USB drive), or the USB drive not showing up in Windows File Explorer.
+In other cases, the USB drive shows up in Windows, but it does not work as expected, such as it cannot be accessed normally (cannot open the USB drive).

 USB Not Working

-Most often, USB devices carry important data for users, and users may risk losing all files if USB stops working.
-The good news is that it does not necessarily mean the USB is not repairable even though your PC or laptop stops recognizing USB stick or USB port stops working.
-If the not working USB drive contains important data, you should try retrieving data in the first place, after which you can try following methods to repair it.
+Most often, the not working or recognizing USB drive carries very important data for users who cannot affort risking the lose all files once the USB stops working.
+The good news is that it does not necessarily mean the USB is not repairable even though your PC or laptop stops recognizing the USB sticks, or the USB port stops working.
+If the not working USB drive contains important data, you can try retrieving data in the first place, after which you can try following methods to repair it.
+In the last section, we will show you detailed step of how to recover data from corrupted USB drives using free recovery software in Windows 10.

-Why are my USB ports / device not working?
+Why are my USB ports and USB drives not working?

 On account that this problem that computer cannot detect USB device happens randomly, it is not easy to make sure the exact cause on a certain case.
-Hardware vendors of USB device and IT professionals have investigated the issue, but the results are quite inconclusive due to the intermittent nature of the problem.
+Hardware vendors of USB drives and IT professionals have investigated the issue a lot, but the results are quite inconclusive due to the intermittent nature of the problem.
 Thus we just list some of the most common causes that lead to USB not working error for your reference.

 Method 1: Restart your computer